-And if you haven’t heard: SaaStr Annual will be back in 2018, bigger and better than ever!
-Join 10,000 fellow founders, investors and execs for 3 days of unparalleled networking and epic learnings from SaaS legends like Eric Yuan, Tomasz Tunguz, Chris O’Neill, and Mikkel Svane.
-If you don’t have tickets, lock in Early Bird pricing today and bring your team from just $799!
-(All ticket prices go up November 1st.)
-Get tickets here.
+And if you haven’t heard: SaaStr Annual will be back in 2021, bigger and better than ever!
+Join 10,000 fellow founders, investors and execs for 3 days of unparalleled networking and epic learnings from SaaS legends and more!

 Announcer: Please, welcome CEO of Workable, Nikos Moraitakis to the stage.

 Nikos Moraitakis: Good evening.
 Hello.
 I’ll introduce my co panelists.
 This is Dan, CEO of WalkMe, and Wade, CEO of Zapier, and Mallun, Chief Business Officer of RPX, and Craig from Dialpad.